RecyclerView

 - Add a RecyclerView to your activity to display the items.

-- Unlike ListView, there is no way to add or remove items directly through the RecyclerView adapter.
-Changes can be made to the data source directly and adapter can be notified.
+getItemCount to return the number of items. - Unlike ListView, you cannot directly add or remove items through the RecyclerView adapter.
+Changes are made to the data source, and the adapter is notified.

-- Create a custom row layout XML file to visualize the item.
+- Create a custom row layout XML file to define how each item is displayed.

 - Bind the adapter to the data source to populate the RecyclerView.

-Steps to add RecyclerView
+Steps to Add RecyclerView

 <androidx.recyclerview.widget.RecyclerView